-This beautiful Fransiscan church has a lot in common with the Duomo and is only a 10min walk away.
-Lots of famous Italians have been buried here, such as Michelangelo, Machiavelli and Galileo.
+This beautiful Franciscan church has much in common with the Duomo and is only a 10min walk away.
+Many famous Italians, such as Michelangelo, Machiavelli and Galileo, have been buried here.

 Palazzo Vecchio and Piazza della Signoria

 Piazza della Signoria is really the heart of Florence.
-It’s close to the famous Uffizi gallery, but also right in between the shopping street, local markets, espresso bars and cosy restaurants.
-There’s an open air museum with free access at the bottom floor of Palazzo Vecchio, that isn’t just a museum but also serves as city hall.
+It’s close to the famous Uffizi gallery and right between the shopping street, local markets, espresso bars and cosy restaurants.
+There’s an open-air museum with free access at the bottom floor of Palazzo Vecchio, that isn’t just a museum but also serves as city hall.

 Right next to the Palazzo, you’ll see the Neptunus fountain.
 In front of it is a copy of the David of Michelangelo – you can find the real one at the Galleria dell’Accademia, along with other famous statues.

-Across the Palazzo you’ll see the Loggia dei Lanzi, displaying a wide range of marble and bronze statues.
-The entrance is guarded by two lions.
+Across the Palazzo, you’ll see the Loggia dei Lanzi, displaying a wide range of marble and bronze statues.
+Two lions guard the entrance.
 A lion is the symbol of Florence.
 If you pay close attention, you’ll see them everywhere! 🦁

 You’ve probably heard of the Uffizi.
-It’s the most popular museum in Italy and I can see why!
+It’s the most famous museum in Italy, and I can see why!
 Having studied some art history, I was dying to see some of my favourite paintings with my own eyes.
-It’s a large gallery and you could easily get lost for several hours.
-If you’re short on time, I recommend you do your research so you know which artwork you want to spend some time looking at up front.
+It’s a large gallery; you could easily get lost for several hours.
+If you’re short on time, I recommend you do your research so you know which artwork you want to spend some time looking at upfront.
 For me, Botticelli’s La Primavera and The Birth Of Venus were on the tippy-top of that list.
-The collection mostly consists of artwork that was once owned by the house of the Medici, who used to rule over Firenze.
-From the gallery you also have a beautiful view over the city .*
+The collection primarily consists of artwork once owned by the house of the Medici, who used to rule over Firenze.
+From the gallery, you also have a beautiful view over the city .*

-This famous, medieval stone bridge over the Arno river is home to a wide variety of jewelry shops.
-Only a 2min. walk away from the Uffizi, it’s a lovely place to have a little stroll, especially by sunset.
+This famous medieval stone bridge over the Arno River is home to various jewellery shops.
+Only a 2min. walk away from the Uffizi, and it’s a lovely place to have a little stroll, especially by sunset.

 Palazzo Pitti & Giardini

-Palazzo Pitti is a palace and museum that used to belong to Luca Pitti, a banker, before being bought by the Medici family.
-It’s a nice spot where lots of young people hang out.
+Palazzo Pitti is a palace and museum belonging to Luca Pitti, a banker, before being bought by the Medici family.
+It’s a lovely spot where lots of young people hang out.